gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 Here's what we learned:

-1. **Agents are loops** - Just keep asking the model "what next?"
+1. **Agents are loops**: Just keep asking the model "what next?"
-2. **Tools are descriptions** - The LLM chooses, you execute
+2. **Tools are descriptions**: The LLM chooses, you execute
-3. **Context is precious** - Every message costs tokens and attention
+3. **Context is precious**: Every message costs tokens and attention
-4. **Emergent behavior is real** - Complex actions arise from simple rules
+4. **Emergent behavior is real**: Complex actions arise from simple rules

 The entire Nimbo agent is less than 300 lines of Swift.
 Yet it can:
 - Navigate file systems